 Find out more about Bader Academy and our vision focused on improvement.

-Bader Academy is a brand new special school, with our new building due to open in Edenthorpe in Doncaster in January 2021.
+Bader Academy is a brand new special school, with our new building that opened in Edenthorpe, Doncaster in January 2021.
 The school opened on a temporary site (The Bridge), to a smaller number of pupils, in September 2020.
 Our academy meets the needs of children and young people, aged 5-19, who have an Education, Health and Care Plan with a primary diagnosis of Communication and Interaction Difficulties.

 The school has been named after Sir Douglas Bader, a local war hero who lost both his legs whilst learning to fly.
 Through true grit and determination he overcame his condition to become a legendary fighter pilot, leader and pioneer in World War 2.
 He was famed for his story of overcoming adversity to achieve great things, and it is hoped this will inspire young people attending the school to reach for the sky and achieve their dreams.

 To view the 2020 - 2021 Bader Academy prospectus, please download our digital version below.Download

 Bader will not only provide a curriculum which will enrich the lives of those who attend, it will be an activist for positive change for all our pupils, our school and the global community.

 The vision for Bader school was born out of research and ideologies and will underpin all that we do.